 Time: 3 days

 Day 1: Agnew Meadows to Thousand Island Lake via High Trail

 Distance: 9 miles (14.5 km)

 Begin the hike from Agnew Meadow at the High Trail trailhead, which is also the Pacific Crest Trail.
 From the back of the small parking area, the trail immediately begins with switchbacks ascending up to the top of the ridge.
 This entire hike is exposed.
 Several miles of the hike are along the ridgeline with views of the Minarets and Shadow Lake.
 There is minimal water sources until Thousand Island Lakes.
 Once you reach the river, you are close to Thousand Island Lakes.
 Pick a nice camp spot along the river or continue a little further to camp next to the lake.

 Day 2: Thousand Island Lakes to Iceberg Lake via JMT and Shadow Creek Trail

 Distance: 8 Miles (12.9 km)

 After a morning stroll around Thousand Island Lakes, take the JMT to Garnett Lake.
 It largest lake in the area and is a great place to relax, or if brave enough, go for a swim.
 There is a trail that encircles the lake if you are up for a detour.
 We had a nice break to enjoy the views of the snow-capped Minarets behind the lake.
 Continue on the JMT at the western most point of the lake.
 There is a stream flowing out of the river at this point, requiring you to walk over the bridge.
 Turn right to continue on the JMT.
 Following the 10,000 foot pass in this section, the trail descends down into the forest.
 The trail will intersect with another trail, leading you to Shadow Lake (left) or Ediza Lake (right).
-Head to right and continue on the trail alongside the eastern shores of Ediza Lake.
+Head to right and continue on the trail along the eastern shores of Ediza Lake.
 Look for the small sign for Iceberg Lake.
 The trail has a short but steep incline until reaching a flat plateau area with several streams.
 When you reach Iceberg Lake, you will realize why this is our favorite hike in California.
 Find some dry flat ground and camp the night.